 There are two ways to start working with Git.
 First, you can clone an existing repository using git clone.
 This will copy all the code and history from an existing project to your local machine.
 Second, you can create a new repository using git init, which will have its own versioning system and history.

-The git init command creates an empty Git repository.
-The command can either be used to convert an existing project into a Git repository or to initialize an empty repository for a project that has not yet been created.
-The git init command is usually the first command you’ll run if you are starting a new project and are using Git for version control.
+The git init command creates an empty Git repository. init can be used to convert an existing project into a Git repository.
+The init command can also initialize an empty repository for a new project.

 What Happens When You Use Git Init

-When you run git init, a folder called .git will be created in the current working project directory.
+When you run git init, a folder called .git is created in your current working directory (the folder you are viewing).
 This folder contains all the files and metadata used by the Git version control system.
-For instance, in this folder you will see a file called HEAD, which points to the Git commit which you are viewing on your local machine.
+For instance, in this folder you will see a file called HEAD.
+The GIt HEAD file points to the Git commit which you are viewing on your local machine.

 The git init command does not change the project in the folder in which you run the command.
 This is because all the main files git needs are stored within the .git directory that the git init command creates.